Qld Government Solar Rebate and Interest-free Loans

 At first glance, the Solar Rebate Qld sounds like an unwanted incentive for solar cowboys.
 In a time when the solar industry is booming, we don’t need government handouts.
 However, the government’s motivation is to assist low-income households who struggle with high power bills and can’t afford the upfront costs of solar.
 The Queensland Government has done well by consulting with the Clean Energy Council.
 As a result, they have limited the Solar Rebate to 30 CEC approved retailers in Queensland, and motivated other reputable companies to join the programme.

 In case it wasn’t obvious, I think you should choose us to install your solar.
-If you are eligible for “Family Tax Benefit B” and are in South-East Queensland, contact us, and we can keep you updated when the Government announces more details.
+If you are eligible for “Family Tax Benefit B” and are in South-East Queensland, contact us.
+If you are thinking about the solar battery rebate, this post explains why so solar battery rebate is a bad idea.